VLSIDA/OpenRAM/README.md

 using a single configuration file written in Python.
 You may wish to add
 $OPENRAM\_HOME to your $PYTHONPATH.

-For example, create a file called myconfig.py specifying the following
+For example, create a file called *myconfig.py* specifying the following parameters for your memory:
-parameters:

 ```
 # Data word size